vacp2p/rfc/content/docs/rfcs/26/README.md

 The padding field is used to align data size, since data size alone might reveal important metainformation.
 Padding can be arbitrary size.
-However, it is recommended that the size of Data Field (excluding the IV and tag) before encryption (i.e. plain text) SHOULD be multiple of 256 bytes.
+However, it is recommended that the size of Data Field (excluding the IV and tag) before encryption (i.e. plain text) SHOULD be a multiple of 256 bytes.

 ### ECIES encryption